OleArminTech/ReactMockup/README.md

-# ReactMockup
+Mockup for the final site.

-Mockup for the site
+Made to test React functionality, and to set up the needed libraries.